emagnca/mmcli/README.md

 <h3>Other clients</h3>
 MMDok can be accessed via a REST API.
 MMCli contains a Python client using this api.<br>
-There is a gui client available at <a href="https://master.d8z78xbyyxmus.amplifyapp.com/">gui client</a>.
+There is a gui client available at <a href="https://master.d8z78xbyyxmus.amplifyapp.com/" target="_blank">gui client</a>.
 The same login will work.

 <h2>Administration</h2>
 Administrations of documenttypes, users and their permissions can also be done via MMCli using the mmadmin module.